 We know that, from the time of their betrothal, St. Joseph intended to be continent, a protector of the Holy Virgin.
 This is shown by her words to the angel at being told she would bear a son.
 If Joseph and Mary had been intending a nuptial union, Mary would have assumed that the child she was to bear would come from him.
 Instead she responds with the question of how this was to be — a most natural question in light of them both being bound by her vow of virginity.
 Scripture assures of this continence when it says that St. Joseph “knew her not.”

 With the example of the Old Testament Joseph in mind, we can imagine how the beloved head of the Holy Family would answer those who assert that he fathered children with Mary after the birth of Jesus.
-Certainly the testimony of angels, shepherds, wise men, and the Holy Virgin herself, left no doubt in St. Joseph’s mind that the woman he was caring for had been espoused by the Holy Spirit.
+The testimony of angels, shepherds, wise men, and the Holy Virgin herself, left no doubt in St. Joseph’s mind that the woman he was caring for had been espoused by the Holy Spirit.
 St. Jerome expressed shocked outrage that any one would think of St. Joseph that he “dared to touch the temple of God, the abode of the Holy Ghost, the mother of his Lord.”
 St. Joseph could paraphrase the original Joseph in answering anyone who so accused him, “Behold, with me here, my Master does not concern himself with anything in the house, and He has put even His Only Begotten Son in my charge.
 There is no man bearing a greater charge in the entire world than I, and He has withheld nothing from me except Mary, because she is His spouse and the Mother of His Son.
 How then could I do this great evil and sin against God?”

 (© 2011 Mary Kochan)